Nonintersecting random walks in the neighborhood of a symmetric tacnode: Finite system at Finite system at tau=0

 where $m_k=[\mu_{i,j}]_{0\leq i,j\leq k-1}$ and

 Hence the $P_k(z)$ are polynomials of $z$ with real coefficients.
-Orthonormal polynomials on the circle satisfy a Christoffel-Darboux-type formula, due to Szeg\H{o}; see~\cite{Sim04}.
-Namely, with the notation $P^*_n(z)=z^n \overline{P\left(\bar z^{-1}\right)}$ and further using the reality of the coefficients, one obtains for $z,w\in S^1$,
+Orthonormal polynomials on the circle satisfy a Christoffel--Darboux-type formula, due to Szeg\H{o}; see~\cite{Sim04}.
+Namely, with the notation $P^*_n(z)=z^n \overline{P(\bar z^{-1})}$ and further using the reality of the coefficients, one obtains for $z,w\in S^1$,